Gfewq/Blind75/README.md

 # 🧠 Blind 75 Solutions

 A curated collection of my solutions to the **Blind 75** coding interview problems.
-Each solution is written with clarity and efficiency in mind — focusing on clean code, optimal time complexity, and well-documented logic.
+Each solution is written with clarity and efficiency in mind, focusing on clean code, optimal time complexity, and well-documented logic.

 ---
 ## 🧱 Topics Covered